 -- Patrick Kennedy

-Wick Allison is the Chairman of the Coalition for a New Dallas.
+Wick Allison is the Co-Chair of the Coalition for a New Dallas.
 He is the founder and owner of D Magazine as well as the principal owner of People Newspapers, which publishes Park Cities People and Preston Hollow People.

 Allison Publications produces seven magazines, including D CEO, D Home, and D Weddings.
 With its publications, websites, and blogs, the company serves 4.2 million readers a month.